 After World War II, Rockefeller visited Europe and felt bad about the level of neglect the Palace of Versailles found itself in.
 In the year 1924, the billionaire decided to donate $2,166,000 which is worth well over $30 million if we count inflation over this period of time.

-This basically kickstarted the renovation efforts that were needed and which are still continuing today in an effort to restore the Palace of Versailles to its old glory.
+This basically kickstarted the renovation efforts that were needed and which are continuing today to restore the Palace of Versailles to its old glory.

 More interesting facts about the Palace of Versailles